or call us on 0800 408 0506

 Ascend the 244ft Hallgrimskirkja church to survey the city and it's far-off mountainous surrounding, immerse yourself in contemporary pieces within Reykjavik Art Museum and sample an Icelandic delicacy of fermented sheep's head, alternatively fresh seafood and delicious lamb dishes are also particular specialities of the country.

-Enjoy a morning tour of the world?s northernmost capital, home to eye-popping architecture, hospitable locals and a panoramic backdrop of majestic snow-capped peaks.
-Spot the quaint 19th century annex of Reykjavik's parliament; wander through the Asmundur Sveinsson sculpture garden for a taste of eccentric Icelandic art and marvel at the iconic Hallgrimskirkja church, a dramatic landmark whose immense grandeur dominates the skyline.
-This afternoon, travel through a black-lava field to bathe in the Blue Lagoon, home to milky-teal geothermal waters packed with rejuvenating mineral salts, leaving you with luxuriously soft skin.
+Enjoy a morning tour of the world?s northernmost capital, home to incredible architecture, hospitable locals and mountains with majestic snow-capped peaks.
+Spot the quaint 19th century annex of Reykjavik?s parliament, wander through the Asmundur Sveinsson sculpture garden for a taste of eccentric Icelandic art and marvel at the iconic Hallgrimskirkja church, a dramatic landmark whose immense grandeur dominates the skyline.
+This afternoon, experience one of Iceland?s most iconic attractions as you travel through a black lava field to bathe in the milky, teal waters of the Blue Lagoon.
+Luxuriate in the geothermal

 Today is at leisure to discover gems within the city.
 Ascend the 244ft Hallgrimskirkja church to survey the city and it's far-off mountainous surrounding, immerse yourself in contemporary pieces within Reykjavik Art Museum and sample an Icelandic delicacy of fermented sheep's head, alternatively fresh seafood and delicious lamb dishes are also particular specialities of the country.

-Following breakfast, travel via the charming village of Borgarfjordur and through a breath taking landscape framed by the spectacular Dyrfjoll mountain range.
+Following breakfast, travel via the charming village of Borgarfjordur and through a breathtaking landscape framed by the spectacular Dyrfjoll mountain range.
 Stop en route to witness geological wonders including Hraunfossar, a series of cascading waterfalls emerging from lava fields into bright turquoise waters.
 Reach the glacier's edge on a unique 8-wheeled vehicle and tour the 300m tunnels that sit 1200m above sea level.
 Carved into the ice, this otherworldly network is illuminated by strategically placed lighting to create a vibrant and mesmerising visual spectacle - particularly in the cave's frozen chapel.
 Return to Reykjavik for the remainder of your day at leisure.

 Transfer back to the airport for your return flight.